uhire/uhire.github.io/index.md

 ## Fred Sanford
 - Listing my company was fast and easy.
 - Being able to see the location on the map is great.
+- It would be nice to be able to post up our company events for students.

 ## Anonymous Parent